-- Care Coordinator Often your first point of contact, they'll answer your questions, connect you to the right team member, or have someone call you back with the info you need. - Scheduler A Scheduler will help you make appointments with your primary care provider (PCP) based on what you and your PCP discussed.
-If you think you need to be seen sooner, let them know. - Equipment and Supply Coordinator They can help you get new equipment or check on a previous order. - When a team member is coming to your home, they will schedule a specific arrival time.
+- Care coordinators are often your first point of contact.
+They'll answer your questions, connect you to the right team member, or have someone call you back with the info you need. - Schedulers help you make appointments with your primary care provider (PCP) based on what you and your PCP discussed.
+If you think you need to be seen sooner, let them know. - Equipment and supply coordinator can help you get new equipment or check on a previous order.

+When a team member is coming to your home, they will schedule a specific arrival time.
 But sometimes traffic or other factors out of their control mean they may be early or late.
 Team members may arrive up to 30 minutes early or up to 60 minutes after the scheduled time.